Gluten Free Pumpkin Waffles

-Step 2: In a separate medium sized bowl, whisk together the eggs and vanilla.
-Add the milk mixture and the cooled, melted butter.
+Step 3: In a separate medium sized bowl, whisk together the eggs, pumpkin and vanilla.
+Add the milk+ vinegar mixture and the cooled, melted butter.
 Whisk all the wet ingredients together until fully combined.

-Step 3: Add the wet ingredients to the dry ingredients.
+Step 4: Pour the wet ingredients into the dry ingredients.
 Stir until all ingredients are incorporated, and well mixed.

 Step 5: Spoon batter by 1/3 cup onto the waffle iron (add more or less as needed for your equipment,) and cook each waffle to your perfection.